govuk-one-login/ipv-stubs/di-ipv-cimit-stub/README.md

 	"signed_jwts": ["value3"]
 }
 ```
-The format of the putContraIndicators PUT request should look like
+Sample putContraIndicators PUT request should look like
 ```
 {
 }
 ```
-The format of the getContraIndicators GET request should look like
+Sample getContraIndicators GET request should look like
 ```
 {
 }
 ```
-The format of the getContraIndicatorCredential GET request should look like
+Sample getContraIndicatorCredential GET request should look like
 ```
 {
   "govuk_signin_journey_id": "value1",